Mix a Great Dirty Martini Like the Professionals

 Don’t skimp on the olives.

 It’s almost easier to make a bad dirty martini than it is to make a great one.
 Adding that touch of olive brine can make the cocktail too salty or impart the stale, musty taste of olives bottled during the last century.
 Your dirty martini can also suffer from being the wrong temperature, too boozy, or out of balance.
+See?
+Lots can go wrong!
+Which makes executing a good one all the more satisfying.

 To learn how to make the best dirty martinis, we tapped Andrea Scuto, general manager of the iconic Musso and Frank Grill in Los Angeles, which has been serving martinis for more than 80 years.
 If you want to make the best dirty martini possible, heed Scuto’s advice.